feathersjs/feathers/README.md

 To learn more about Feathers visit the website at [feathersjs.com](http://feathersjs.com) or jump right into [the Feathers guides](https://feathersjs.com/guides/).

-# Documentation

-The [Feathers website](http://feathersjs.com) are loaded with awesome stuff and tell you every thing you need to know about using and configuring Feathers.

 # License

 Copyright (c) 2023 [Feathers contributors](https://github.com/feathersjs/feathers/graphs/contributors)